All Episodes

 I mean, hey, don't blame me.

-Jake Tapper at ABC tried to figure it out, and he's got he's up to eight half brothers, but he's not sure he's finished.
+Jake Tapper at ABC tried to figure it out, and he's got he's up to eight half-brothers, but he's not sure he's finished.

-Hey, look, folks, if they're gonna bring up the meaningless little garbage about McCain and his houses and so forth, when the Democrats are now the party of the rich.
+Hey, look, folks, if they're going to bring up the meaningless little garbage about McCain and his houses and so forth, when the Democrats are now the party of the rich, McCain doesn't live a lifestyle of extravagance anyway.

 Obama does.